Can I drive the morning after drinking alcohol?

 - Know your units

 Research by road safety charity Brake found that more than half of young drivers and over a third of older motorists are risking lives by driving first thing in the morning after drinking a lot the night before.
 (1)

-While far fewer people are taking the risk of drink-drinking at night, more are getting into their cars in the morning.
+While far fewer people are taking the risk of drink-driving at night, more are getting into their cars in the morning.
 Many without realising they could still be over the legal limit to drive.
 (2)

 The research suggests people are failing to understand that just because you’ve been to sleep, it doesn’t mean you’re no longer affected by alcohol.